 These were not disparate and unconnected events; this was a movement.

 A Simple Vision

-I never for a moment thought this “someone” was me.
-I was a writer.
+I never for a moment thought that the “someone” was me.
+I was a writer, after all.
 What did I know about starting a business?

-Enter Meg Sinclair, HPC’s instigator-in-chief, without whom none of this would have happened.
+Enter Meg Sinclair, HPC’s chief instigator, without whom none of this would have happened.
 She took on the role of publisher, and provided the practical executive skills and financial support needed to translate the HPC vision into reality.

 “Let’s do it!”
 Meg said.
-And so Holistic Primary Care was born in the Fall of 2000, in a loft in NYC’s East Village.
+And so Holistic Primary Care was born in the Fall of 2000, in a loft in New York City’s East Village.

 The vision was simple: Provide doctors with information to put the “health” back in healthcare, and build bridges between the diverse world of “alternative” modalities and the medical mainstream.